-SELLAS Life Sciences Group (Nasdaq: $SLS): The Complete Stock Hub for REGAL, GPS, SLS009 and the AML Catalyst Story
+SELLAS Life Sciences Group (Nasdaq: $SLS): REGAL, GPS, SLS009 and the Updated AML Catalyst Story

 SELLAS is one of the cleaner examples of a small-cap biotech story where the investment debate cannot be reduced to a ticker move.
-It is a late-stage oncology company with a pivotal survival trial approaching its final trigger, a second AML program trying to broaden the story beyond one binary event, and a capital structure that has improved sharply while still carrying the usual dilution questions of pre-commercial biotech.
+It is a late-stage oncology company with a pivotal survival trial near its final trigger, a second AML program trying to broaden the story beyond one binary event, and a capital structure that has improved sharply while still carrying meaningful dilution questions.

 Executive Summary: Why SELLAS Matters Now